4d/docs/website/translated_docs/es/FormEditor/formEditor.md

 ![](assets/en/FormEditor/objectBar.png)

 You can click twice on the button so that it remains selected even after you have traced an object in the form (continual selection).
-This function makes creating several successive objects of the same type easier.
-To cancel a continual selection, click on another object or tool.
+Esta función facilita la creación de varios objetos sucesivos del mismo tipo.
+Para cancelar una selección continua, haga clic en otro objeto o herramienta.

 ### Lista de propiedades